Using Essential Oils in the Bath

 4. Don't be tempted to add an extra drop.
 More is not better.
 These oils are extremely concentrated and a few drops go a very long way.

-6. If you want to really moisturize your skin and guard against any irritation, make a blend first with vegetable oil ( see blending) and add this to your bath.
+5. If you want to really moisturize your skin and guard against any irritation, make a blend with a vegetable oil or base oil and add this to your bath.